Cardiac Rhythm Management Specialist Nurse and Arrhythmia Nurse Consultant Team

 The patient helpline

 The team prides itself on providing ongoing support to all arrhythmia patients who are under our care.
-Providing accessible support and advice to our patients, relatives and other healthcare professionals is an essential part of our service.
+They provide an accessible support and advice to our patients, relatives and other healthcare professionals as an essential part of our service.

-- Consultant cardiologists – Dr Nick Linker, Dr Simon James, Dr Andrew Thornley and Dr Andrew Turley
+- Consultant cardiologists – Professor Nick Linker; Dr Simon James; Dr Andrew Thornley; Dr Matthew Bates; Andrew Turley; Dr Mike Chapman

 - Consultant neurophysiologist – Dr Simon Taggart